 Can you help my student find a job?

 We have a Work-Based Learning center that can assist your child with job placement.
-This center is located in C wing of the Tech Center campus and can be reached by calling 616.365.2308.
+This center is located in E wing of the Tech Center campus and can be reached by calling 616.364.8421.

 How can I contribute or volunteer to help at Kent Career Tech Center?

 Many times our programs need the assistance of parents for things such as field trips, classroom projects or real world experience.
 If you are interested in volunteering please notify your child’s instructor.
 For your convenience there is a link along the right of the Parent page, “Contact Us”.

 What is a satellite program and does Kent Career Tech Center provide transportation to those locations?

 A satellite program is a program that is not located on our main campus on East Beltline.
 The following programs are off campus: Avionics at the airport; Aviation Maintenance Technology at the airport, Biomedical Technology and Health Professionals at GVSU's Cook-DeVos Center downtown, Hospitality & Culinary and Marketing & Entrepreneurship at the Grand Rapids Downtown Market, Precision Machining at GRCC's Applied Tech Center.
 Kent Career Tech Center provides a shuttle from the main campus to the airport or downtown campuses.